 Uncontested Divorce – Is It Right For You?

 If your case does not involve equitable distribution, alimony, child custody and support, an uncontested divorce may be appropriate for you.
 If you have already resolved these issues in a separation agreement, an uncontested divorce may also be appropriate.
 You should consult with an attorney prior to entry of a divorce to ensure you are not waiving any valuable rights.

-Filing Fees: Our prices do not include filing fees paid to the Court.
-The initial filing fee is $225.00.
+NC Divorce Filing Fees – The initial filing fee is $225.00.
 Service by the Sheriff is $30.00.
 If the Divorce is obtained by filing a Motion for Summary Judgement or Notice of Hearing, there is an additional $20.00 fee.
 These fees are paid directly to the Clerk of Superior Court.

 We know it is a difficult step to take, but if you are ready to file for divorce, let Irvine Law Firm guide you through the process.
-Call us at (252) 809-4930 or email us today at firstname.lastname@example.org to get started.
+Email us today at firstname.lastname@example.org to get started.